Does Welding Cause Cancer? Here Are The Risks To Know

 Suffocation

 Throat infection leads to several breathing troubles, and suffocation is one of them.
-Carbon monoxide found in the fumes poses significant asphyxiation hazard.
+Carbon monoxide found in the fumes poses a significant asphyxiation hazard.

 Related Questions